durkeepk/website/content/authors/admin/_index.md

 title: Patrick Durkee
 ---

 I am studying individual differences and evolutionary psychology in the Buss Lab at UT Austin.
-I spend most of my time thinking about the psychological underpinnings of human status hierarchies and how they relate to personality.
-I also teach R. View my CV [here](https://www.pdurkee.com/files/cv/cv.pdf).
+I spend most of my time investigating the psychological underpinnings of human status hierarchies and how they relate to personality.
+I also teach R. View my [CV here](https://www.pdurkee.com/files/cv/cv.pdf).